 * The training tuition and lodging includes 34 nights.
 Check-in for lodging is the Sunday before the first day of training.
 Check-out is the Sunday after the last training day.
 If you’d like to come earlier or extend your stay, lodging is $60/night for shared or $90/night for private.
 More on lodging below.

-** Meal plan includes lunch and breakfast from Monday to Friday.
-Saturdays are not included.
+** Meal plan includes lunch and breakfast from Monday to Saturdays.
 Sundays are off.